This page was last updated on February 27, 2026.

 First, make sure you have installed Visible Connections browser extension.

 Open this page.
-Open connected documents the same way as in the first example.
+Click “download all connected documents” button that is located in the top right corner of the window.
 What’s interesting about this document, is that the main text (the book) is actually fetched from another site.

 Third example: a page connected to a page on another website